-A great idea and premise will usually get my interest and the writing & the voice will keep me going.
+The Bottom Line: I am looking for amazing stories.
+I am always interested in strong voice and authentic characters put into wonderful new worlds and/or compelling plots.
+A great premise will usually get my interest, the writing & the voice will will captivate me, and a great story will keep me reading!
 I tend to be drawn to tightly written, atmospheric stories that feel innovative.
-In my new role at the Irene Goodman Agency, I am also actively looking for literary suspense and drama.
-Wether supernatural or suspenseful or quietly sinister, I want gripping adult novels that I can't put down.
+In my new role at the Irene Goodman Agency, I am also actively looking for literary or upmarket commercial suspense, thriller, mystery and drama.
+Whether supernatural or suspenseful or quietly sinister, I want gripping adult novels that I can't put down.

 Some of my favorite books that I have not represented are MIDDLESEX, LOOKING FOR ALASKA, THE TESTAMENT OF GIDEON MACK, NIGHT CIRCUS, BEAUTIFUL RUINS, IN THE WOODS, THE SECRET HISTORY, A VISIT FROM THE GOON SQUAD, GIRL ON THE TRAIN, THE GRAVEYARD BOOK, GARDEN SPELLS, THE WINTER PEOPLE, PICTURE ME GONE, BITTERSWEET, BONE GAP, THE INVADERS and so so many more.
 I tweet and blog about such books often, though not as often as I'd like.